Semisimple random walks on the torus: From Fourier decay to granular structure

-A more careful look at the proof will give us the following slightly more precise version of Proposition~\ref{pr:RWwiener}. \begin{coro} Let $\mu$ be a probability measure on $\GL_d(\Z)$ Assume the algebraic group $G$ generated by $\mu$ is semisimple and write $F = G/G^\circ$.
+A more careful look at the proof gives us the following slightly more precise version of Proposition~\ref{pr:RWwiener}. \begin{coro} Let $\mu$ be a probability measure on $\GL_d(\Z)$ with finite exponential moment.
+Assume the algebraic group $G$ generated by $\mu$ is semisimple and write $F = G/G^\circ$.
 Let $\nu$ be a Borel probability measure on $\Tbb^d \times F$.
 Then there exist $C = C(\mu)\geq 0$ and $\tau > 0$ such that the following holds.

 Assume that for some $t\in(0,\frac{1}{2})$,

 Then, there exists $\gamma\in F$ such that, denoting

 there exists a finite subset $X \subset \Tbb^d \times \{\gamma^{-1}\}$ such that